reasonml/reasonml.github.io/docs/destructuring.md

 let {name: (n: string), age: (a: int)} = somePerson;
 ```

-Destructuring a functions' labeled arguments is also possible.
+Destructuring a function's labeled arguments is also possible.

 ```reason
 type person = {